standage/geneannology-manuscript/README.md

 Operations on annotation data are implemented in a streaming fashion, with data files as the source and an annotation repository as the endpoint.
 Following design principles implemented more generally by GenomeTools and AEGeAn (cite GenomeTools paper and iLocus paper), efficient sequential processing of individual annotations is achieved by composing distinct modular *node streams*, each designed for a particular annotation processing task.
 Thus, annotations can in general be processed one by one, keeping memory requirements low.
-Some operations, however, involve merging data from multiple sources and require loading all annotation into memory at an intermediate stage in the processing pipeline.
+Some operations, however, involve merging data from multiple sources and require loading all annotations into memory at an intermediate stage in the processing procedure.
 These do not have the same memory efficiency advantages of the truly streaming operations, but are implemented using the same node stream interface.

 GeneAnnoLogy leverages the *AgnLocusStream* module to organize gene annotations into *iLoci*, each corresponding to a gene or set of overlapping genes (cite iLocus paper).